Rudxain/ideas/software/Triple-lang/README.md

 Its name is basically "Zoe"×"Logan"×"Hannah", and is somewhat inspired by Ada.
 Call me sexist/transphobic all you want, but I wanted this name to be "feminine" as it creates contrast with Cranket's "masculinity".

 _Zogah is a dreamer_ (idealist, I guess), she isn't concerned with "real world" problems.
 As such, she is a big fan of [λC](https://en.wikipedia.org/wiki/Lambda_calculus).

+Think of it as "the lang of mathematicians, artists, philosophers, logicians, and scientists".

 This is an **extremely-[pure](https://en.wikipedia.org/wiki/Purely_functional_programming)** functional lang, with aggressive auto-parallelization, like Bend and Kind.
 As such, there is no I-O. Think of it like a "Turing-Complete calculator".
 The only way to make use of it, is by explicitly passing values from the other langs, and evaluating Zogah's expressions.